 Year 1 Initiate work with ToRs c,d and e and framework for warning signals in ToR a.
-Do interim IEA as iear i part of ToR a.
+Do interim IEA as part of ToR a.
 Year 2 Continue work on ToRs c,d and e.
 Start work with the climate change part of ToR f.
 Start work with ToR b.
 Do interim IEA and assess warning signals as a part of ToR a.
+Year 3 Do full IEA with assessment of warning signals as part of ToRa.
+Update the ecosystem overview.
+Continue work on ToRs b, c, d, and e.